linanw/Marlin/README.md

 # PlatformIO

 ### Robo's Version of marlin has an automated building feature (Adapted from vanilla Marlin)
 Robo has extended the platformio integration put in place by the marlin team.
-When building with platformio a Marlin_Build directory will be made.
-In this directory the build for R2, C2, and R2 dual can be found.
+When building with platformio a `Marlin_Build` directory will be made, in this directory the build for R2, C2, and R2 dual can be found.

 More information can be found at: http://docs.platformio.org/en/latest/what-is-platformio.html